This is a complete growth marketing framework and guide for photographers, writers, artists, and creators alike.

-If you are a photographer, examples of this includes a sale for the month on a photography package of a 20% off on your Lightroom presets.
+If you are a photographer, examples of this include a sale for the month on a photography package of 20% off on your Lightroom presets.

 5. One-on Many Face-to-Face

-One-on many consists of you speaking at large gatherings whether it is a seminar, a trade show, or you are giving a speech at a conference.
+One-on-many consists of you speaking at large gatherings whether it is a seminar, a trade show, or a talk at a conference.

 For example, if you build up a name for yourself and are given the opportunity to speak at a Photography Conference, then this is a perfect example.

 This consists of creating press which could be in the form of written articles, testimonials, video clips, a podcast, or creating blogs.

 The beauty is that you can talk or write about whatever you like.

 Of course, if you are writing with SEO in mind, you may choose to write about certain topics to help drive traffic to your site (I will be writing about this in a separate guide).

 7. Word of Mouth